mayads-ai/powerBI-projects/README.md

 # powerBI-projects
-Collection of Power BI dashboards and data visuvalization projct My first dashboard for practice was on Green Logistics of Carbon Emission.
+Collection of Power BI dashboards and data visuvalization project.
+My first dashboard for practice was on Green Logistics of Carbon Emission.